RobTillaart/RLCBuffer/README.md

 This library is to store data in a buffer with Run Length Compression.

-REWRITE FROM HERE

 The library is a spin of of the LogicAnalyzer library as it needs to store as much data as possible in limited RAM.

+The library works best for measurements that stay stable for longer times.
+If the measurements fluctuate a lot, the library is not suitable for the job.

 The data elements of the initial version are uint32_t as that matches my needs for now.
 In the future the library will be a template class supporting any data type.

+This library is strongly related to TLCBuffer, that uses time length compression.

 #### Application Measurements

 One has to make measurements and those measurements stays stable for long time and then has some short fluctuations.
-Instead of storing many times the same values in the buffer, the library stores how long (= duration) the data (= measurement) stays the same.
+Instead of storing many times the same values in the buffer, the library stores how many measurements stays the same.

 An example

 ```
-RLCBuffer = { (10000, 15), (200, 16), (550, 17), ...
+RLCBuffer = { (100, 15), (200, 16), (55, 17), ...
 ```
-The data stays 10000 milliseconds the value 15 and then for 200 milliseconds the value 16, followed by 550 milliseconds of value 17 etc.
+The data stream has 100 times the value 15 and then 200 times the value 16, followed by 55 times of value 17 etc.

 #### Application IO